-The abundance of older fish in the stock (age 10+) remained low.
-The catch of commercial fishing vessels still exhibited a wide range of age groups but most of the catch was comprised of young, immature fish most of which were several years younger than the age of sexual maturity.
+The abundance of older fish in the stock (age 10+) remains low.
+The catch of commercial fishing vessels still exhibits a wide range of age groups but most of the catch is comprised of young, immature fish most of which are several years younger than the age of sexual maturity.

-Several sources of data from both 1993-94 and 1994-95 indicated that the 1990 and 1991 yearclasses were of above average abundance, but the relative magnitude was difficult to determine.
+Several sources of data from both 1993-1994 and 1994-1995 indicate that the 1990 and 1991 year-classes are of above average abundance but the relative magnitude is difficult to determine.
 The 1990 year-class was believed to be of above average abundance also in the 1994 assessment.
-The more recent data were less clear as to the strength of this year-class but suggested, nevertheless, that it was at least average and may be above average as previously indicated.
+The more recent data are less clear as to the strength of this year-class but suggest, nevertheless, that it is at least average and may be above average as previously indicated.

 In its 1994 assessment, STACFIS concluded that the fishery has been, in recent years, exploiting this stock well above levels which may be considered sustainable.
 In the 1994 assessment, all available stock indicators (survey results and catch rates in commercial fisheries) suggested a significant decline in stock size since the late-1980s up to 1994 particularly among the older age groups (10+).
-Most data from the current assessment confirmed this view although there was some indication of improved recruitment.
+Most data from the current assessment confirm this view although there is some indication of improved recruitment.